amzn/amzn-drivers/kernel/linux/ena/README.rst

   BQL dynamically limits the number of in-flight bytes on Tx queues.
   For more information, see `bql: Byte Queue Limits`_.

+:enable_frag_bypass:
+  Configuration that enables bypassing the PPS egress fragment limitation on EC2 instances, while possibly reducing maximum network performance.
+  For more information see the ENA_Linux_Best_Practices.rst file.

 :lpc_size:
   Controls the size of the Local Page Cache size which would be ``lpc_size * 1024``.
 Maximum value for this parameter is 32, and a value of 0